varunshenoy/opendream/README.md

 ## Contributions and Licensing

-_Opendream was built by Varun Shenoy, Eric Zhou, Shashank Rammoorthy, and Rahul Shiv as a part of Stanford's [CS 348K](https://cs348k.stanford.edu/)._
+_Opendream was built by Varun Shenoy, Eric Lou, Shashank Rammoorthy, and Rahul Shiv as a part of Stanford's [CS 348K](https://cs348k.stanford.edu/)._

 Feel free to provide any contibutions you deem necessary or useful.
 This project is licensed under the MIT License.